 Gravitational wave physics and Astrophysics Laboratory

-The twentieth century has seen evolutions in our understanding of the universe through new windows onto the universe: Radio, Infrared, X-ray, and Gamma-ray astronomy.
-Discoveries include cosmic microwave background, pulsars, quasars, super-massive black holes in cores of galaxies, stellar evolution, exoplanet, inter-galactic plasma, gamma-ray bursts, neutrino oscillation.
-Likewise, we can expect evolution in our views on the universe through the new window, gravitational waves astronomy.
+The twentieth century has seen evolutions in our understanding of the universe through new windows into the universe: Radio, Infrared, X-ray, and Gamma-ray astronomy.
+Discoveries include the cosmic microwave background, pulsars, quasars, super-massive black holes in the cores of galaxies, stellar evolution, exoplanets, inter-galactic plasma, gamma-ray bursts, and neutrino oscillation.
+Likewise, we can expect an evolution in our views on the universe through the new window, gravitational waves astronomy.
 KAGRA is expected to contribute the international network of gravitational wave observatories and thereby opens up an emerging new field, gravitational wave astronomy.